 Gilroy and Christopher High School Van Donation

-Don Christopher felt that both Christopher High School and Gilroy High Schools needed transportation for staff and students to attend various club and sporting events away from their perspective campuses.
-With no funding for school busses, the Christopher’s asked the Foundation to purchase two vans for each school.
+Don Christopher felt that both Christopher High School and Gilroy High School needed transportation for staff and students to attend the various club and sporting events away from their perspective campuses.
+With no funding for school buses, the Christopher’s asked the Foundation to purchase two vans for each school.
 Mission accomplished, and both schools have two vans each, proudly displaying their Cougar and Mustang pride!

 Gilroy High School Chromebooks Donation

 Again, the Christopher family wanted high school students in Gilroy to have more access to technology.
 With another generous donation, the Foundation sought out the best Chromebooks, software, and charging cart for Gilroy High School, which arrived in the Fall of 2014.